1) What is the legal framework governing bribery in Brazil?

 Liability will attach to a legal entity’s officers and shareholders with management roles, whenever the legal entity is used to facilitate, conceal, or disguise the illicit conduct.

 Yes, the Brazilian anticorruption legal framework does not allow facilitation payments.
-Provided they meet the criteria, therefore, facilitation payments can be considered bribery, no matter how small the amount.
+Provided they meet the criteria, therefore, facilitation payments can be considered bribery as an “improper advantage” (as indicated in question No 3), no matter how small the amount.

 According to Law No. 9,504/97, individuals can make political contributions in an amount that does not exceed 10% of the person’s gross income.

-Brazilian legislation does not establish specific restrictions on corporate hospitality given to government officials.
+Brazilian legislation does not establish specific restrictions on corporate hospitality given to public officials.

-This code is only applicable to government officials and not to private entities, but it has been commonly used as a basis to set parameters that aim to assess the appropriateness of conduct towards a public official regarding gifts, hospitalities and entertainment.
+This Code is only applicable to public officials and not to private entities, but it has been commonly used as a basis to set parameters that aim to assess the appropriateness of conduct towards a public official regarding gifts, hospitalities and entertainment.

-a. is subject to the regulatory jurisdiction of the agency for which the government official works;
+- is subject to the regulatory jurisdiction of the agency for which the public official works;

-b. has any personal, professional or corporate interest with the government official;
+- has any personal, professional or corporate interest with the public official;

-The code of conduct also establishes that government officials may accept small free gifts given for advertisement or for celebration of events of a historical and cultural nature.
+The Code of Conduct also establishes that public officials may accept small free gifts given for advertisement or for celebration of events of a historical and cultural nature.
 The commercial value of the gift from the same company cannot exceed BRL100 per year.
-Moreover, its distribution must be generalized (i.e. it should not be exclusively targeted to a specific public official), and the gift must not be offered more than once every 12 months to the same government official.
+Moreover, its distribution must be generalized (i.e. it should not be exclusively targeted to a specific public official), and the gift must not be offered more than once every 12 months to the same public official.

-After the enactment of the Brazilian Clean Company Act, states and municipalities have also been creating rules on the interactions between public servants and private entities.
+After the enactment of the Brazilian Clean Company Act, states and municipalities have also been creating rules on the interactions between public officials and private entities.
+Brazilian Trade Associations have also been enacting guidelines on hospitalities that its members must abide by.

-Defenses against criminal charges are normally based on arguments of expiration of the statute of limitation and/or allegations that defendants were victims of extortion.
+Defenses against criminal charges are normally based on arguments of expiration of the statute of limitation and/or allegations that defendants were victims of extortion practiced by the public official involved.
 Ne bis in idem (double jeopardy) is usually used as a defense for reducing fines imposed due to the varied dimensions of liability under different statutes.
 Procedural errors and illegality of evidence are also often alleged.

 Enforcement in the criminal sphere is conducted by the state police, the federal police, and the state and federal public prosecutor office.
 They have the power to investigate and prosecute – respectively – crimes related to bribes.